 Conclusion: Y exists

 Plug in whatever value that you want for X: absolute truth, objective morality, free will, reason, abstract objects, the uniformity of nature, math.
-Y will invariably be God, specifically the apologists’ exact God.
+Y will invariably be God, often the apologists’ exact God.
 The god-of-the-unwarranted-premise argument is attractive to apologists since it relies on mere assertion.
 So long as they can repeatedly say something like, “You can’t have objective morality without God!”, merely repeating the major premise over and over again creates the illusion that an actual argument is taking place.
 However, the first premise in the syllogism merely creates an arbitrary and fabricated connection between X and Y. Consider a similar use of the formula for a concept other than God:

 Major Premise: Trees cannot exist unless Unicorns exist